phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

 ~~~~~~~

 The logging section contains all settings related to the logging of
-information in DocBlox.
+information in phpDocumentor.

 ..
 NOTE::

-    DocBlox does not 'care' whether the specified logging paths exist;
+    phpDocumentor does not 'care' whether the specified logging paths exist;
     if they do not then no log files are generated.

 The following fields are supported: